SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part3.md

 Typos will make the difference between code working or breaking.
 So ensure your code is clean and consistent when you are working in your pen.

-There are thousands of HTML tags - the key ones are six h-tags for headings.
+There are thousands of HTML tags - the key ones are 6 h-tags for headings.
 Search engines will rank a `h1` tag the highest in terms of importance and `h6` the lowest.
 The semantic tags lare self-explanatory.

 ```HTML
 <body></body>